• Skip to primary navigation

 Share Pin It Email

-Try this fluffy, delicate, and deliciously moist Puto recipe made from rice flour, coconut milk, and sugar.
-This Filipino steamed rice cake is perfect with a hot cup of coffee for a delightful filling snack or breakfast.
+These classic Filipino steamed rice cakes, 'puto', are perfect with a hot cup of coffee for a delightful filling snack or breakfast.

 Soft and Fluffy Puto or Steamed Rice Cakes